Females Killed in Action

 - Symptoms of PTSD include:

-- re-experiencing of the traumatic event, often
+- re-experiencing of the traumatic event, often through flashbacks or nightmares;

-- avoidance of anything associated with the
+- avoidance of anything associated with the trauma and numbing of emotions; and

-- difficulty sleeping and concentrating, and
+- difficulty sleeping and concentrating, and irritability.

 - PTSD can develop at any time after exposure to a traumatic event.
 For veterans, it often emerges several months after return to civilian life.